jaraco/devguide/internals/compiler.rst

 The result of ``PyAST_CompileObject()`` is a ``PyCodeObject`` which is defined in :file:`Include/code.h`.
 And with that you now have executable Python bytecode!

-The code objects (byte code) are executed in :file:`Python/ceval.c`.
+The code objects (bytecode) are executed in :file:`Python/ceval.c`.
 This file will also need a new case statement for the new opcode in the big switch statement in ``_PyEval_EvalFrameDefault()``.